cnstechnicalgroup/ansible-sqlserver/documents/sqlserver_client_install.md

-# Install the cnstechnicalgroup.sqlserver-server role
+# Install the cnstechnicalgroup.sqlserver-client role

 ## 1. Create a directory cnstechnicalgroup_install and cd into it